Enrique MacDonnell: War with France and British alliance

-After the Spanish insurrection of Seville in 1808, and the beginning of Peninsular War, the Spanish junta in Cadiz rose up against the French.
+After the Spanish insurrection of Seville in 1808, and the beginning of Peninsular War, the Spanish junta in Cádiz rose up against the French.
 He was appointed by the Supreme Junta of the city as commander of the Spanish fleet.
 His first task was to sail out to the British fleet under Admiral Collingwood to declare they were about to attack the French and to seek an alliance with Britain.
 He refused Collingwood's offer of assistance as this would have meant a sharing of the captured French ships after the attack that became known as the Capture of the Rosily Squadron.
 On his return he had orders to attack the French fleet in the port, assisting the land-based artillery, with five days hostilities ongoing the Spanish refused the British offer of assistance as they watched from sea.
 The French surrendered.
-After taking the French ships he boarded the flagship of British admiral John Child Purvis, general commander of the squadron that blockaded the city, trying to cease hostilities between Spain and Great Britain.
+After taking the French ships, he boarded the flagship of British admiral John Child Purvis, general commander of the squadron that blockaded the city, trying to cease hostilities between Spain and Great Britain.
 The matter was satisfactorily resolved, with Collingwood also coming ashore to negotiate a new Anglo-Spanish alliance.
 In this he was so successful that the British general Sir John Moore, offered to support MacDonnell's appointment as the Junta's ambassador in London; but MacDonnell refused saying, "to have accepted a diplomatic post when there was a general call to arms in my country, would not have been in keeping with the dignity and character of a high-ranking officer."

-MacDonnell was admitted to the military hospital in Cadiz from June 1815 to June 1816.
+MacDonnell was admitted to the military hospital in Cádiz from June 1815 to June 1816.
 In 1817 he was promoted to vice-admiral and appointed a Minister of the Supreme Council of the Admiralty.
 Vice-Admiral Álava, who he helped rescue at Trafalgar, had also just been made an admiral at the Admiralty at that time.
 The following year, the Supreme Council was abolished.

-In 1820 MacDonnell subdued a mutiny in Cadiz.
+In 1820 MacDonnell subdued a mutiny in Cádiz.

 Illness and death

-He returned to Cadiz, where he had to return to enter the hospital there due to illness.
+He returned to Cádiz, where he had to return to enter the hospital there due to illness.
 He died there on 23 November 1823.
 His funeral was paid by public subscription indicating a lack of personal funds.